pr4aveen/tp/docs/UserGuide.md

 :::

 ## Statistics
+Momentum uses the data collected from your timers (see [time tracking](#time-tracking)) to calculate statistics.
+These statistics areautomatically generated and updated whenever you make any changes to your projects and tasks, such as when timers for a project /task are started or stopped.
+ These statistics can be seen in a panel on the left side of the window, as shown here:

+//TODO UI IMAGE HERE

+The statistics displayed correspond to the projects or tasks currently shown in the list, and will automatically change when the items in the list changes (such as when you find specific projects or sort the list of projects).

+//TODO UI IMAGE HERE

-Statistics are automatically generated and updated whenever projects are added/deleted/changed, and when timers are started/stopped.
-They can be seen in the bottom left of the window.
-You do not need to use any additional commands to update or view statistics.
+You do not need to use any additional commands to update or view the statistics.

+### Timeframes
+Momentum only tracks your statistics within a particular timeframe.
+By default, the timeframe will be set to weekly.
+You can change the timeframe through the [settings](#settings).

+Momentum allows you to track the time spent within these timeframes:
+* Daily
+* Weekly
+* Monthly

 Here are the statistics being tracked by Momentum:

 ### Time Spent Per Project

-This statistic tells you the total amount of time you have spent within a timeframe.
-By default, the timeframe will be set to weekly.
-You can change the timeframe through the [settings](#settings).
+This statistic tells you the total amount of time you have spent within the timeframe.
+For projects, this includes all the time you have spent on each individual task, as well as on the project as a whole.

 ## Settings